JakeGreer/social-app/README.md

 ## Usage

-change directory into /API and run `dotnet watch run`
+In one terminal change directory into /API and run `dotnet watch run`

-change directoy into /client and run `npm start`
+In another terminal change directoy into /client and run `npm start`